Unaudited Half-Yearly Financial Report

 The Bank of England responded by steadily raising the base interest rate from 0.1% in December 2021 to 5.25% in August 2023.
 While this is now taking effect with inflation reducing, many analysts predict further increases to interest rates in the short term.
 The Bank of England is expected to maintain interest rates at their current level in the medium term, with most analysts predicting no meaningful reduction during 2024.
 Rising wage inflation is limiting the impact of interest rate rises, suggesting a further tightening of monetary policy, which would potentially drive the UK into recession in late 2023 or 2024.

-Notable examples that demonstrate our ability to capitalise on high-quality regional opportunities in a variety of sectors are the sale of Mowgli Street Food Group, a UK-wide casual Indian food chain, to TriSpan, delivering a 3.5x return, the sale of Innovation Consulting Group, a St Albans provider of R&D tax relief, patent box relief and other innovation services, to a US corporate buyer backed by BV Investment Partners that generated a 4.4x return on investment, and Datapath Group, a Derbyshire-based global leader in the provision of visual solutions, achieving an impressive cash-on-cash return of 11.7x the original investment.
+Notable examples that demonstrate our ability to capitalise on high-quality regional opportunities in a variety of sectors are the sale of Innovation Consulting Group, a St Albans provider of R&D tax relief, patent box relief and other innovation services, to a US corporate buyer backed by BV Investment Partners that generated a 4.5 times return on investment, and Datapath Group, a Derbyshire-based global leader in the provision of visual solutions, achieving an impressive cash-on-cash return of 11.6 times the original investment.
 The current portfolio is well diversified with a good mix of earlier-stage and more mature investments that will yield attractive opportunities for the Company over time.

 The Manager continues to leverage its regional offices to source the highest quality growth companies where we can employ our extensive advisory network and proactive portfolio management style to drive growth and add value to each investee company.
 There remains a strong appetite for funding from the smaller UK businesses with growth potential, which manifested itself in a number of exciting deals completed in the past year.
 Despite shifts in the investment landscape, we continue to see excellent opportunities to support small companies in many sub‑sectors, such as health, technology and compliance systems, amongst others.